Priti-Y/TodoList/README.md

 # TodoList
-ToDoList Based on Express NodeJS and Postgres
+ToDoList Based on Express Node JS and Postgres Database